NVILA: Efficient Frontier Visual Language Models: Approach

-We examine the impact of data pruning on newly added datasets.
-We incorporate varying percentages of pixmo data~\cite{deitke2024molmo} into the NVILA training set.
-In Table~\ref{tab:dataset_prune_pixmo}, we observe that directly combining pixmo data with the NVILA training set decreases performance on DocVQA and TextVQA benchmarks, while only improving MMMU scores.
-This suggests that aggressively increasing the training set size may actually hurt performance.
-By applying deltaloss to prune the training data—filtering out examples that are either too easy or too hard—we find that models trained with the pruned molmo dataset show general improvements in experimental results.
+We further examine the impact of data pruning on newly added datasets.
+We incorporate varying portions of Pixmo data~\cite{deitke2024molmo} into the NVILA training set.
+As shown in \tab{tab:dataset_prune_pixmo}, naively combining Pixmo with the NVILA training set degrades DocVQA and TextVQA while only improving MMMU, suggesting that indiscriminate dataset growth can hurt performance.
+Applying DeltaLoss to prune the Pixmo data yields consistent improvements across benchmarks, even at small keep-ratios.